hnhanif/hnhanif/README.md

 HaniFusion is a collection of apps that demonstrate various data structures like stacks, queues, and algorithms like sorting and searching.
 Explore and learn about these concepts hands-on!

 Apps included:
-  -version-control: A stack-based source control.
+  - version-control: A stack-based source control.
   - restaurant-management: Interactive queue simulation.
   - personal-finance: Linked-List based project.
   - movie-database: Sorting algorithms showcase.